I Hope They Serve Beer in Hell (film)

 I Hope They Serve Beer in Hell is a 2009 American independent comedy film loosely based on the work and persona of writer Tucker Max, who co-wrote the screenplay.
 In an interview with Shave Magazine Max explained that the film is not "a direct recount or retelling.
 It says it is based on true events because it is.
 Basically, every scene in the movie happened in real life in one way or another but it happened in a different time or time frame.
 But pretty much every single thing happened."
 The film was directed by Bob Gosse and stars Matt Czuchry as Max.
 It was produced by Darko Entertainment and distributed by Freestyle Releasing.
 Max had said previously that sequels were possible if the initial film found financial success.

 The film was released in theaters on September 25, 2009.
 The DVD was released on January 26, 2010.
-While the book was a best-seller, the film adaptation of Max's exploits was a box office bomb that earned overwhelmingly negative reviews.
+While the book was a best-seller, the film was a box office bomb that was met with generally negative reviews.